Search the Graduate POS Manual

 - It must include three members, including the major professor, from your major area and within the Department of English at ISU.

-- It must include a fourth member, who can be from your major, from another major within the Department of English, or outside the Department of English and within ISU.
+- It must include a fourth member, who can be from your major, from another major within the Department of English, or outside the Department of English.

-- It must include a fifth member from outside of your disciplinary area and outside the Department of English and within ISU.
+- It must include a fifth member from outside of your disciplinary area and outside the Department of English.